LaunchCodeEducation/java-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 Instance Methods
 ----------------

-*Instance methods* define the behaviors that are *unique* or *specialized* to each class.
+As we learned in the last chapter, *instance methods* define the behaviors that are *unique* or *specialized* to each class.
 Every object created from a class will carry a copy of these methods.

 Instance methods depend on the data stored in an individual object.
 If two objects call the same method, the results will vary when the objects contain different data.

-Let’s add a couple of new instance methods to our ``Student`` class.
+Let’s add a couple more instance methods to our ``Student`` class.

 What are the behaviors that our ``Student`` class should have?
 To start, it makes sense that when a student takes a class and earns a grade, their data